indieklem/indieklem/README.md

 - 👋 Hi, I’m @indieklem
-- 👀 I’m interested in : IndieGameDev
+- 👀 I’m interested in : Game development & pixel art.
 - 🌱 I’m currently learning : How to make a video game in solo
-- 📫 How to reach me : You can DM me on twitter https://twitter.com/indieklem or instagram https://www.instagram.com/indieklem/
+- 📫 How to reach me : You can DM me here https://twitter.com/indieklem, https://www.instagram.com/indieklem/
 - 👑 How to follow my work : https://indieklem.com/ is the best way to follow me

 <!---